 What is glass?

-Note: Although some collectors and researchers may consider this to be an “obvious” question, it’s not quite as simple as that.
+Note: Although some collectors and researchers may consider this an “obvious” question, it’s not quite as simple as that.
 For a brief, basic discussion on glass (especially concerning the most common type of glass used for containers and tableware), check out my webpage here: What is Glass?

 Every glass object, even the most lowly, commonplace glass bottle, has a story behind it, although all of the precise details may never be known.
 Where was it made?
 What was the name of the company or factory where it was produced?
 How old is it?
 Is it handmade?
 Was it mass-produced by machine methods?
 What type of glass is it made of?
 What elements/chemicals were included in the glass “recipe”?
 Why is it a certain color?
 If it’s an older, hand-blown bottle, who was the glassblower who fashioned it?
 Who was the last person who used it and handled it before it came into your possession?
 Where was the physical location of the sand supply that eventually was turned into the glass piece that you hold in your hand?
 Is it American-made, or a piece that was produced outside the United States?
 Can the company / maker be identified by the markings on it?
 What do the markings mean?

-All of these questions might come to mind to the collector, or layman, historian, archaeologist, or casual hobbyist……….. and my site attempts to answer, in at least some cases if possible, a couple of these questions: Where, and approximately when, perhaps, was this piece of glass made?
+All of these questions might come to mind to the collector or layman, flea market shopper, historian, archaeologist, or casual hobbyist……….. and my site attempts to answer, in at least some cases if possible, a couple of these questions: Where, and approximately when, perhaps, was this piece of glass made?
 Five of the webpages within this site list glass manufacturers’ identification marks (alphabetically listed) found on container glass (bottles, jars, flasks, etc) and in some cases on other types of glassware.
 A few examples of marks would be “I G CO” , “OWENS”, “B in a circle” , “K in a hexagon” and “N in a square”.
 Please click here which will take you to the first page with more introductory information and explanatory comments: GLASS BOTTLE MARKS.

 On this site are a number of individual webpages with basic information on some of the glass factories that operated in the United States.
 To read any of the “glass manufacturer profiles” I have written (so far), and other articles pertaining to glass, please look along the right-hand side of any page for the list of Glass Manufacturer Profiles, and click on any link in that list.
 I hope to add more information as time and energy permits!